grnet/snf-vmcatcher/README.md

         * -kamaki-cloud
              The name of the cloud from ~/.kamakirc that will be used by kamaki for VM upload
+        * -osfamily
+             The OS family, e.g. 'linux' or 'windows'
+             Default: linux
         * -url
-             The http(s) URL from where to fetch the VM
+             The URL from where to fetch the VM.
+        * -users
+             The OS 'users' that will become a field in the metafile properties
+             Default: root
 ```